kwiecien/and-nd-firebase/README.md

 ## Overview

-FriendlyChat is an app that allows users to send and receive text and photos in realtime across platforms.
+FriendlyChat is an app that allows users to send and receive text and photos in real-time across platforms.

+Used Firebase Services:
+* Database
+* Authentication
+* Storage
+* Analytics
+* Cloud Messaging
+* RemoteConfig

 ## Setup